Medical Panic Button

 - Seat the accelerometer onto the breadboard using the exposed end of the wire sticking out under the accelerometer board.

-- Connect the other end of the wire to pin A1 on the reference node.
+- Connect the other end of the wire to pin F_D13 on the Notecarrier-F.

-The accelerometer also has a Qwiic port that needs to be wired up to the Sparrow reference node.
-Plug the Qwiic breadboard jumper cable into this port, and then on the other end make the following connections:
+The accelerometer also has a Qwiic port that needs to be wired up to the Swan Plug the Qwiic jumper cable into this port, and then on the other end to the Qwiic port on the Swan.

 Now, everything is wired up.
-It should look something like this:
+It should look something like this, although I soldered a header onto my BMA400 board, rather than soldering the wire directly:

 Since this is a fall detector, we're going to need to drop this assembly from a decent height to simulate a person falling.
-To keep things secure, we can just tape everything to the breadboard.
+To keep things from bouncing around, you can secure everything to the breadboard with rubber bands or tape.

 Firmware